 Almost everyone enjoys the thrill of playing, and the promise of a reward makes it all the more appealing.
-The game should align with your offer and your products.
+Align the game should with your offer and products.
 The more your newsletter, game, and conversion goal match, the better your results will be.

 In France, bells, not bunnies, bring Easter chocolate to children, whereas in Australia, the Easter Bilby (an endangered desert marsupial) brings treats.
 People in Scandinavia light bonfires to ward off witches over the Easter weekend, and Ghana celebrates with its annual Paragliding Festival.

-To recap on the key points for creating an Easter newsletter your subscribers will love:
+Let’s recap on the key points for creating an Easter email newsletter your subscribers will love.

 - Inject some fun by including a simple game

 - Express your message clearly with a specific, relevant subject line